Jung Il-hoon

-Biography
+Early life and education

 Jung Il-hoon was born on October 4, 1994, in Seoul, South Korea.
 He graduated from Hanlim Multi Art School and attended Korea College of Media Arts with acting course.
 He is the younger brother of singer Joo.

 Career

-Pre-debut
+2010–2011: Pre-debut

-Jung had filled in for labelmate Yong Jun-hyung during some of G.NA's debut promotions with "I'll Back Off So You Can Live Better" on music shows, in 2010.
-In 2011, Jung (along with four other members of BtoB's initial lineup) made his acting debut in the JTBC sitcom, I Live in Cheongdam Dong.
+As a trainee Jung had filled in for labelmate Yong Jun-hyung during some of G.NA's promotions for "I'll Back Off So You Can Live Better" on music shows, in 2010.
+In 2011, Jung, along with four other members of BtoB's initial lineup, made his acting debut in the JTBC sitcom, I Live in Cheongdam Dong.

-BtoB
+2012–2016: Debut in BtoB and early career

-Jung debuted as the rapper of the boy group BtoB in 2012.
+Jung debuted as the main rapper of the boy group BtoB in 2012.
 The group made their official debut on Mnet's M!
 Countdown on March 21.
-After being active as main rapper and also produce songs for BTOB, he left the group on December 31, 2020, after being investigated by the Seoul Metropolitan Police Agency for using marijuana in prior years.

-Solo activities

-Since 2012, Jung has been continuously appearing on variety show Weekly Idol as a special MC together with Apink's Bomi.
-Jung had his last broadcast on Weekly Idol on its 206th episode.
-In 2012, he collaborated with 4Minute's Gayoon with the song "My Love By My Side" for the musical of the same name.
+From 2012 to 2016, Jung was featured as a regular guest together with Apink's Bomi on the music variety show Weekly Idol.
+He collaborated with 4Minute's Gayoon with the song "My Love By My Side" for the musical of the same name.
 He also featured in Hyuna's "Unripe Apple" which was a track from her second EP, Melting.

-In 2013, he was featured in 2YOON's Harvest Moon EP for the track "Nightmare", where he showed his impressive rapping skills.
-His featuring activities continued as he was later on revealed to be collaborating with G.NA for the lead single, "Oops!", of the Beautiful Kisses EP.
+In 2013, he was featured in 2YOON's Harvest Moon EP for the track "Nightmare".
+He later collaborated with G.NA for her lead single, "Oops!", off the Beautiful Kisses EP.

 In 2015, Jung starred in the web-drama, Webtoon Hero: Tundra Show as Kim Sung-min.
 Later that year, Cube Entertainment announced Hyuna's lead single for A+, titled "Roll Deep" (Because I'm the Best), would feature Jung.
 He also participated in the making of the album.
-He was only able to perform with Hyuna twice as there was a conflict with other BtoB schedules, and was replaced by Cube Entertainment's trainee, Kim Hyo-jong.
-Later in 2015, Jung joined the line-up for Unpretty Rapstar 2's semi-finals episode as he performed with contestant Jiyoon for the track "This Ain't Me".
+He was only able to perform with Hyuna twice as there was a conflict with other BtoB schedules, and was covered by Cube Entertainment's trainee, Kim Hyo-jong.
+Later in 2015, Jung featured in Unpretty Rapstar 2's semi-finals episode as he performed with contestant Jiyoon for the track "This Ain't Me".